SemBeacon/android-beacon-scanner/README.md

+> This repository contains an example beacon scanner that supports SemBeacon.
+The implementation is created on top of an existing open source application created by Nicolas Bridoux that can be found here: https://github.com/Bridouille/android-beacon-scanner

 # :cyclone: Android Beacon Scanner #

 A simple android beacon scanner that can recognize iBeacons, AltBeacons, Eddystone beacons (UID and URL, with or without TLM) and RuuviTags [available on Google Play](https://play.google.com/store/apps/details?id=com.bridou_n.beaconscanner).